thi-ng/umbrella/packages/transducers-fsm/README.md

 The FSM alternates between skipping or consuming (passing through) 5 inputs as long as each input is < 20.
-Once an input is >= 20, the FSM switches into the `done` state, which has been declared as a "terminal" state and once entered will terminate processing (also see API description further below).
+Once an input is >= 20, the FSM switches into the `done` state, which has been declared as a *terminal* state and once entered will cause processing to terminate (also see API description further below).

 ```ts